agilestacks/superhub.io/README.md

 # This project is build for superhub.io website

-It's based on [hugo](https://gohugo.io/) framework for building websites.
+This website is based on [hugo](https://gohugo.io/) framework for building websites.
 Also using next assets:

 - [bulma.io](https://bulma.io/) as css framework.
 - [fontawesome](https://fontawesome.com/) as font for icons